 03 of 08

 Paris counts an inordinate number of trendy boutiques and concept stores.
 The coveted boutique Colette in particular draws crowds and celebrities for its constantly updated selection of the latest concepts in electronics, fashion, accessories, beauty products, and other items, and also boasts an extensive and edgy collection of new releases in books, DVDs, and music.
 Try here to find the perfect gift for a hipster or fashionista.
 After shopping, you can sit around looking fashionable and aloof at the downstairs "water bar".
-(Editor's note: Colette is, sadly, closing as of December 20th, 2017: make sure to stop by for a last chance to experience this beloved institution before it closes its doors for good!)

 04 of 08